Below there is detailed description of the species for sale. You can find answers on many questions about these species.

 Origin: Japan, Garden origin (Nursery produced cultivar)

-Description: Astrophytum myriostigma is a quite variable species and several breeds do exist.
-The "Onzuka" is probably the most beautiful, sought after and attractive of all.
 The cultivar 'ONZUKA' (In Japanese speaking "Onzuka Ranpo-gyoku") has snowy-white, heavily speckled epidermis with fabulous markings much like the ‘kabuto’ asterias.
 The white marking varies considerably from plant to plant and there exist an enormous number of different designs, and also plants change their appearance in age and they are full of surprises as they grows.

 Austrocylindropuntia vestita